-In simple terms it means that we have managed to avoid a major catastrophe, famine, wars for territory and food on unprecedented scale.
-It also means that we can enjoy warm summers and get a chance to wear designers’ summer collections as opposed to be constantly wrapped in cardigans and pullovers.
+In simple terms, it means that we have managed to avoid a major catastrophe, famine, wars for territory and food on an unprecedented scale.
+It also means that we can enjoy warm summers and get a chance to wear designers’ summer collections as opposed to being constantly wrapped in cardigans and pullovers.
 “This is in principle good news, as ice ages are a great challenge,” said and part of the research team.
-Sea levels rise and fall by more than 100 metres during global ice ages.
+Sea levels rise and fall by more than 100 meters during global ice ages.

 The Guardian commentary dismisses the positive side of findings and takes an opportunity to yet again discuss ‘harmful’ effects of CO2.